Immigration to Philippines

 Ph: +63 2 8817 9997

 Philippines, an island country in South East Asia situated in the Pacific Ocean and is made up of 7,641 islands that are distinguished in three main geographical parts from top to bottom.
-This is a good place to work and live as this nation gives you a good healthcare, lifestyle and favorable atmosphere.
+Philippines is a good place to work and live as this nation gives you a good healthcare, lifestyle and favorable atmosphere.
 It is the reason expats choose Philippines to settle down.
 Here you will not experience the four seasons but you will enjoy the weather as it is mild in dry and calm in wet seasons.
-This nation has the highest rates of discovery of new animal species in the world.
-This is an emigration country.
-In the previous year more than five million people emigrated.
-Still some of its islands are one of the densely populated islands in the world.
+Philippines has the highest rates of discovery of new animal species in the world.
+It is estimated that approximately I more than five million people emigrated from Philippines Still some of its islands are one of the densely populated islands in the world.
 There are many world famous places here you can visit in the rainy season.
 People are very hospitable, respectful and friendly.
-This country has very low tax rates compared to the rest of the world.
-This nation is famous for its colorful markets, beautiful houses and monuments, food and beverages.
-This country encourages foreigners, gives accommodation and makes it so much easier to work.
-This nation is rich in culture, fantastic people with excellent cuisine.
+Philippines has very low tax rates compared to the rest of the world.
+It is famous for its colorful markets, beautiful houses and monuments, food and beverages.
+Philippines welcomes foreigners, gives accommodation and makes it so much easier to work.

 Moving to Philippines